tobidosumu/dataProtectionAndModelingAssignmentOne/README.md

   b.
-Draw the model for your project
+Draw the model for your project (Jack Warahouse Inventory)
         ![Data Modeling for Jack Warahouse Inventory](images/jackInventoryDataModel.drawio.png)

 2. a.
-(Jack Warehouse Inventory) On a daily basis 5 10 tonn trucks, 3 5 tonn trucks and 2 2.75 tonn truck
+(Jack Warehouse Inventory) On a daily basis 5 10-ton trucks, 3 5-ton trucks and 2 2.75-ton truck

-   b. audit the entry and exit of 5 ten ton trucks, 3 ten ton truck,
+   b. audit the entry and exit of 5 10-ton trucks, 3 10-ton trucks,
-      2.5 ten ton truck use a random algorithm
+      2.5 10-ton trucks use a random algorithm